AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

-# Project Touch-Me-Not!
-# Touch-less Display Interfaces on Edge
+# Project Touch-Me-Not: Touch-less Display Interfaces on Edge
 # _Enabling HCI on Edge: Multi-threaded Gesture & Sound Control of kiosks with Intel OpenVINO AI models.
 Eye Wink & Mouth Aspect with numerical models_

 ## Project Overview

-## Describe the problem solved by your project
+## Problem Definition

 Interactive public kiosks are now so widely used viz.
 Banking (ATMs), Airport (Check-in), Government (e-Governance), Retail (Product Catalogue), Healthcare (Appointment), Schools (Attendance), Corporate (Registration), Events (Information) and the list goes on.
 While businesses move towards kiosks to better service delivery, touch-free interaction of all public devices has become an imperative to mitigate the spread of ubiquitous Corona virus.